cjbaar/prusa-mmu-12x/firmware/README.md

-# Prusa MMU2S Modification for 12 Filaments
+# Prusa MMU Modification for 12 Filaments

-## DISLAIMER
+## DISCLAIMER

 Use at your own risk.
-I have not tested these files, or tried loading them to the MMU.
+I have not necessarily tested each individual file.
+If possible, use provided configs to compiles your own hex files.